rainsummer613/slca/README.md

 **Important!** Names of the files with saliency maps should be derived from the names of the original images, e.g. `image1.jpg` > `image1_smap.png`.
 5) Prepare configuration files for training a model.
 There are 4 config files in total: `ga_parameters.json`, `slca_parameters_sim.json`, `slca_parameters_fixed.json`,  `slca_parameters_init.json`, `slca_parameters_range.json`.
 Let's describe all of them!
     * In `ga_parameters.json` we specified main parameters for running the entire training procedure.

-        - **n_generations**: *int*, the amount of epochs/generations for the genetic algorithm to train on
-        - **gen_size**: *int*, the amount of the descendants in one generation
-        - **model type**: *string*, type of lateral inhibition, can be **global** or **local**
-        - **participants**: *list*, list of the indices of the participants whose data you want to use.
-If no indices are specified, then the entire dataset is used.
-        - **metrics**: a 3-level *dictionary*, contains names of metrics to evaluate the performance.\
-            Available metrics:
-            + **ks** - Kolmogorov-Smirnov non-parametric test, a temporal metric, can be either used on *all* data, i.e. first data is simulated for all images and participants, then combined, and after that 500 random samples are taken from this combined data and from human combined data.
-These samples are compared to each other.
-Or it can be used as *ind*, i.e. calculated for each image and participant separately and then averaged.
-            + **aj** - AUC-Judd test for evaluating the saliency map, a sptial metric, better use on *sal* data, i.e. on simulated saliency maps.

         ```
         {
             "n_generations": 100,